 What is the Difference between High School and Gap/College programs?

-First, Global Routes high school programs are available to students finishing 9th-12th grades, whereas gap/college programs are available to students who have finished 12th grade or are currently enrolled in university.
+First, Global Routes high school programs are available to students finishing 9th-12th grades, whereas gap/college programs are available to students who have finished 12th grade or are currently enrolled in university (ages 17-22).
 Next, gap/college programs are longer (3 months) tend to be smaller groups (12 maximum).
-During the extended homestay, each student lives independently with a host family, though there may be another student on the program in the same town or region as your host home.
-Overall, there is a more independent focus on the gap/college and therefore more opportunities to establish your own routine and community.
+During the extended homestay, each student lives either independently or with a fellow student with a host family.
+Overall, there is a more independent focus on the gap/college and therefore more opportunities to establish your own routine and community through the implementation of the Teaching Internship.

 What is your affiliation with Windsor Mountain International Summer Camp?

 We are a proud member of the Windsor Mountain community, with whom we share our headquarters as well as a long history.
 Back in the 1960s, when Windsor Mountain was known as Interlocken International Summer Camp, a program named Crossroads was developed to bring campers on cross-cultural exchange programs around the world.
-Over the past 40 years, the exchange program has evolved such that it incorporates more destinations and a curriculum that focuses on community service as well as exchange, and is now under the name of Global Routes.
-We maintain a close relationship with camp, with which we share resources year-round, and every summer we are a part of daily camp life.
+Over the past 51 years, the exchange program has evolved such that it incorporates more destinations and a curriculum that focuses on community service as well as exchange, and is now under the name of Global Routes.
+We maintain a close relationship with camp and every summer we are a part of daily camp life.
 Many of our students were campers at Windsor Mountain, and several of our leaders were once counselors.